shuayliu/shuayliu.github.io/index.md

 `2014`

-Practice in the *Tobacco Institute of Henan Academy of Agricultural Sciences*, Xuchang, summer 2014
+Practice in the *Tobacco Institute of Henan Academy of Agricultural Sciences*, Xuchang, Summer 2014

 ## ACADEMIC REFERENCES